snowcave-io/snowcave-react-native-challenge/README.md

-Like all nerds, the people at SNOWCAVE love games, and for that reason, we decided that our React Native challenge was going to be based on that theme.
-Using the Rawg API (link below) and taking our design as a reference (it is not mandatory to follow it) we hope that a mobile app that will be created must have some mandatory requirements:
+Just like all passionate individuals, the team at SNOWCAVE has a fondness for games.
+That's why we have chosen to base our React Native challenge on this exciting theme.
+By utilizing the Rawg API (link provided below) and referring to our design (although not mandatory to adhere to it), we expect the development of a mobile app that fulfills certain mandatory requirements.

 <br/>